open-make/airtrack-doc-website/basicframework.md

 >i **Note**
 >i
->i The following strut is only needed if you want to place the camera on it, it has no stability reasons
+>i The following strut is only needed if you want to place the camera on it, it does not have a stability purpose